xmrec/xmrec.github.io/wsdmcup/index.md

 ## Terms and Conditions
 The XMRec dataset is free to download for research purposes.
-Each team is allowed to submit one run per day and a maximum of 100 runs in total.
+Each team is allowed to submit two runs per day and a maximum of 100 runs in total.

 Notice that we ask the top teams to provide the code to their models to run them locally after the end of the competition.